 Furnished properties will attract tenants wanting hassle-free renting.
-This includes students and young professionals and corporate tenants.
+This includes students and young professionals, and corporate tenants.
 Unfurnished properties attract tenants who want to put their stamp on a rental property as well as couples or families who already own a lot of their own furniture.

 Will I allow pets?

 Britain is a notoriously pet-loving nation; around 40% of households have one.
 When it comes to buy-to-let landlords, only a few embrace the idea of a pet in their property because of concerns about smells and damage to their property.
 However, the tide may be turning as more landlords are open to well-behaved pets.
-Allowing pets may increase your pool of potential tenants, may enable you to charge a higher rent and find tenants who want to stay in your property for longer.
+Allowing pets may increase your pool of potential tenants, enabling you to charge a higher rent and find tenants who want to stay in your property for longer.

 Will I allow tenants to smoke in the property?